xyproto/kickpad/README.md

 # kickpad

-Generate and mutate kick drum sounds.
+Generate, tweak and evolve kick drum sounds and audio samples.

 Note that this is a work in progress and a bit experimental and that saving samples currently does not work, and that playing samples requires mpv or ffmpeg to be installed.